atlasphp/Atlas.Orm/README.md

 To get the `atlas-skeleton` command-line tool, you should also `require` or `require-dev` [atlas/cli](https://packagist.org/packages/atlas/cli) in `composer.json`.

+Finally, because Atlas is not stable, you will need to set `"minimum-stability": "dev"` in `composer.json`.

 Make sure your project it set up to [autoload Composer-installed packages](https://getcomposer.org/doc/00-intro.md#autoloading).